variantstudios/compasshighschool.org/pages/admissions/index.md

 ### 2019-2020 SCHOOL YEAR

-We are currently accepting applications for potential admission to Compass for the 2019-2020 School Year for students in grades 6-10. *If you would like to join our waitlist, please apply using the link below.*
+We are currently accepting applications for potential admission to Compass for the 2019-2020 school year for students in grades 6-10. *If you would like to join our waitlist, please apply using the link below.*

 [Apply Now](https://compassfortcollins.schoolmint.net/signup){: target="_blank"}.